-Since his arrival at the Academy, the Falcons have improved their single-season win total to 13 -- the most by an Air Force squad in over a decade -- and tallied the most conference wins (seven) since moving to Division I. He has also helped Akokwe Clement and Taylor Parker to the program's first all-conference selections in 12 years, as the pair earned all-MW and Honorable Mention honors, respectively, in 2014.
+As an assistant coach at the Academy, Swindle saw the Falcons improve their single-season win total to 13 -- the most by an Air Force squad in more than a decade -- and tally the most conference wins (seven) since moving to Division I. He coached Akokwe Clement to back-to-back all-conference accolades -- the first such Division I occurrence in Academy history -- and helped Air Force to two High Honorable Mention recruiting awards from PrepVolleyball.com (2012, 2014).

-Swindle spent over 20 years as a club coach, with his teams winning 16 age-group regional championships and 14 qualifications to the USA Volleyball National Championships.
+Prior to joining the collegiate ranks, he spent over 20 years as a club coach, with his teams winning 16 age-group regional championships and 14 qualifications to the USA Volleyball National Championships.
 Two of the athletes he coached, Colleen Smith and Jeannie Fairchild, went on to receive AVCA All-America status as college players.
 Swindle also spent 10 years as the director of the New Mexico Juniors program, which grew from four teams to the largest club in New Mexico in just three years.

 In 2004, Swindle founded University Athlete, Inc., a company that helped college volleyball coaches find, identify and communicate with over 100,000 club volleyball players.
 He was also the vice-president of Synch, Inc., a marketing and advertising agency that assisted such companies as the Santa Fe Opera and the Albuquerque International Balloon Fiesta.

 Swindle graduated from the University of New Mexico in 1992, following a four-year career as a member of the UNM men's volleyball team.
 He was named the USA Volleyball Regional Player of the Year during the 1991-94 seasons.